lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-02-crypto-protocols-NS.md

 [Lowe's work](https://rdcu.be/cWJBL) was the starting point for much of the work on protocol verification undertaken during the late 1990s, and sometimes it was even acknowledged.
-It completely superseded earlier work on [authentication logics](https://doi.org/10.1145/77648.77649), which although celebrated at first, didn't yield reliable results.
+It completely superseded earlier work on authentication logics [such as BAN](https://doi.org/10.1145/77648.77649), which although celebrated at first, didn't yield reliable results.
+In particular, BAN validates the incorrect version of the protocol discussed here.

+First, we set up a common framework for analysing security protocols in general.
 The principals or agents consist of a trusted *authentication server* (required by many protocols), infinitely many friendly agents, and the intruder or Spy.

 <pre class="source">
 <span class="keyword1 command">datatype</span> agent <span class="main">=</span> Server <span class="main">|</span> Friend <span class="quoted">nat</span> <span class="main">|</span> Spy</pre>

 Messages are constructed by hashing, concatenation or encryption over the four primitive message elements: agent names, etc.

 <pre class="source">
 <span class="keyword1 command">datatype</span><span>